Introduction

 Conclusion

 Understanding which relations represent functions is a cornerstone of mathematics.
 A function is defined by the rule that every input must correspond to exactly one output.
 This concept is not only vital for solving equations and graphing but also for modeling real-world situations where relationships between variables must be clear and predictable.
-By learning to identify functions and distinguish them from general relations, you build a strong foundation for advanced math and its many applications.
+Worth adding: by learning to identify functions and distinguish them from general relations, you build a strong foundation for advanced math and its many applications.
 Whether you're working with equations, graphs, tables, or real-life scenarios, recognizing functions helps you analyze and solve problems with confidence.